A fully passive transmitter for decoy-state quantum key distribution: Acknowledgements

 \section{Acknowledgements}

+All authors gratefully acknowledge Chengqiu Hu for useful discussions.
 VZ and MC acknowledge support from the Galician Regional Government (consolidation of Research Units: AtlantTIC), the Spanish Ministry of Economy and Competitiveness (MINECO), the Fondo Europeo de Desarrollo Regional (FEDER) through Grant No. PID2020-118178RB-C21, Cisco Systems Inc., and MICINN ---with funding from the European Union NextGenerationEU (PRTR-C17.I1)--- and the Galician Regional Government ---with own funding--- through the “Planes Complementarios de I+D+I con las Comunidades Autonomas” in Quantum Communication.
 WW is supported by the University of Hong Kong Seed Fund for Basic Research for New Staff and the Hong Kong RGC General Research Fund.